 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
-EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
-Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
+Patient Platform Limited has used all reasonable care in compiling the information but makes no warranty as to its accuracy.
+Consult a doctor or other healthcare professional for diagnosis and treatment of medical conditions.
 For details see our conditions.

-Original Author: Current Version: Peer Reviewer: Dr Beverley Kenny Dr Colin Tidy Dr John Cox Document ID: 4456 (v40) Last Checked: 07/07/2013 Next Review: 06/07/2016
+Author: Dr Louise Newson Peer Reviewer: Dr John Cox Document ID: 4456 (v41) Last Checked: 11/08/2016 Next Review: 11/08/2019

-View this article online at: patient.info/health/nonspecific-neck-pain
+View this article online at: patient.info/health/neck-pain

-Discuss Nonspecific Neck Pain and find more trusted resources at Patient.
+Discuss Neck Pain and find more trusted resources at Patient.